SebastianBecerril/concept_backend/design/background/implementing-concepts.md

 \_query (a: A, b: B): (c: C)
 ```

-the implementation should return an array of dictionaries each with a field called `c`.
-For example, given this state
+the implementation should return an array of dictionaries each with a field called `c` the implementation should return an array of dictionaries each with a field called `c`.
+For example, given this state.

 ```
 	a set of Groups with